How to germinate weed seeds

 - Humidify the rockwool.
 Keep an eye on it on a daily basis and add water in order to keep it evenly moist (but not soggy!).

 - Once the tap root has grown out of the rockwool plant it into the soil and watch yor barbie grow.

-This is the “paper towel” technique the easiest and best way to geminate a seed.
+There is no best way to germinate a marijuana seeds but at Free The Tree we find that the “paper towel” technique the easiest and best way to geminate seeds.
 Here’s how to do so step by step

 - Get the equipment you’ve prepared (paper and plates).

 - Get the 2 bottom sheets of paper moist.

 It is important to get this part right, if the tissue is too wet, the root won’t need to crack the seed shell to access that humidity.

 To dry though and the taproot will dry up and die within the shell.